jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
-I’ve probably taken more pictures of mountains than people in the last 10 to 15 years, or at least my pictures have a lot more mountains in them than not.
 I even got emotional in October 2021 when I flew over mountains, and could see them from the plane, for the first time since February 2020.

 So back to the call with the nurse:
 {{% /note %}}